Athletiba

-The Atle-Tiba, also known as Atletiba or Athletiba, is one of the biggest and most traditional derbies in Brazilian football.
-It is the rivalry between the two biggest football clubs of Paraná: Coritiba and Athletico Paranaense.
-These clubs were founded in 1909 and 1924, respectively, and have been each other's biggest rival for many decades.
-On many occasions the Campeonato Paranaense, the state championship of Paraná, was decided by this derby.
+The Athletiba or Atletiba is the Brazilian football derby between the clubs Athletico Paranaense and Coritiba FC, both from Curitiba, Paraná.
+These clubs were founded in 1924 and 1909, respectively, and have been each other's biggest rival for many decades.
+On many occasions the Campeonato Paranaense, the state league of the state of Paraná, was decided by this derby.

-The Atletiba is the only local derby in Brazilian football between two national champion clubs outside the G-12, and also the one with most encounters in the first division outside such group, with 44 games.
+The Athletiba is the only local derby in Brazilian football between two national champion clubs outside the Big Twelve, and also the one with most encounters in the Campeonato Brasileiro Série A outside such group, with 46 games until the end of the 2026 edition.

 Athletico's Sicupira (left) and Coritiba's "Capitão Hidalgo" (right) before an Atletiba in 1972.

 History

 Background

 The Brazilian city of Curitiba, capital of the state Paraná in the south of Brazil, has always been divided in two halves when it comes to football.
 The traditional families that had lived in Curitiba for generations rooted for América and Internacional, whereas the new immigrants (mainly the Germans) were represented by Coritiba.
 It stayed like that, until the traditional families were united when América and Internacional merged to become "Atlético Paranaense" in 1924.